rbowen/modrewrite_and_friends/mod_rewrite.rst

     RewriteRule PATTERN TARGET [FLAGS]

-The following sections will discuss each of those arguments in great detail.
+The following sections will discuss each of those arguments in great detail, but these are defined as:

+PATTERN
+    A regular expression to be applied to the requested URI.

+TARGET
+    What the URI will be rewritten to.

+FLAGS
+    Optional flags that modify the behavior of the rule.

 Pattern
 ```````